 Developmental Relationships Form the Roots of Success

 Relationships that young people have with adults in their life have a meaningful impact.
-In the same way that a tree’s roots need nutrients from different parts of soil to grow healthy and strong, young people thrive when they have positive interactions with multiple adults in their life.
-Developmental relationships help young people forge identities, learn new skills, and strengthen the roots of their success.
+In the same way that a tree’s roots need nutrients from different parts of soil to grow healthy and strong, young people grow and thrive when they have positive relationships with multiple adults in their life.
+Developmental relationships help young people forge identities, learn new skills, and strengthen the roots of their success, so they can withstand the storms of life.
 Family members, teachers, school administrators, coaches, program leaders, and others can help young people figure out who they are and who they can become.

 Caring alone isn’t enough…

 We know that most people who work with young people sincerely care about kids.
 Unfortunately, our research shows that just having caring adults present in the lives of young people is not enough.
 To maximize impact, young people need a web of relationships with adults who challenge growth, provide support, expand possibilities, and share power, in addition to express care.